Crossover from renormalized to conventional diffusion near the 3D Anderson localization transition for light: Deviation from conventional diffusion

+Figure\ \ref{fig:w2} shows experimental results for $w^2(t)$.
+At long times of flight ($t>\tau_c$), $w^2(t)$ increases linearly with time.
+This behaviour is predicted by the diffusion approximation, in which $w^2(t)=4Dt+w_c^2$, where $w_c^2$ is the lateral extension of the energy halo at \lc{characteristic} time $\tau_c$.
+Linear fits to $w^2(t)$ give a direct measurement of $D$ for each sample: $D=62\pm 10$~m\textsuperscript{2}/s for Ti-Pure, $D=54\pm 6$~m\textsuperscript{2}/s for R104, and $D=18\pm 9$~m\textsuperscript{2}/s for R700.
 The measured value of $D$ for R700 is in excellent agreement with previous wavelength-dependent measurements performed in transmission~\cite{SperlingPhD2015}: $D \approx 18$~m\textsuperscript{2}/s for $\lambda = 700$~nm~\cite{Schertel2019}.
 Other previously reported values are $D\sim 20$~m\textsuperscript{2}/s for Ti-Pure and $D\sim 18-38$~m\textsuperscript{2}/s for R104~\cite{SperlingPhD2015}, which differ from ours, but were performed for wavelengths at the lowest range of our experimental spectrum.
 Moreover, the relative values of $D$ that we obtain are logical in light of the differing values of $k\ell^*$ reported for the three samples~\cite{SperlingPhD2015,Schertel2019}.

-For $t<\tau_c$, the time dependence of the return probability (Fig.\ \ref{fig:RS}) indicates the renormalization of diffusion.
-For these times, the behavior of $w^2(t)$ can be predicted by substituting $D(t)$ (Eq.~\ref{locD}) for $D_B$ in Eq.~\ref{eq:w2_4DBt}, giving
+For $t<\tau_c$, $w^2(t)$ appears to be first quasi-ballistic ($t<$ 50 fs), and then subdiffusive~\cite{Hu2008}.
+The scaling of $P_R(t)$ (Fig.\ \ref{fig:RS}) indicates that diffusion is renormalized in this time range; thus, the behavior of $w^2(t)$ can be predicted by substituting $D(t)$ (Eq.~\ref{locD}) for $D_B$ in Eq.~\ref{eq:w2_4DBt}, giving

-where $w_0^2$ is the size of the diffuse halo extrapolated to time $t=0$.
+where $w_0^2$ is the width of the diffuse halo extrapolated to time $t=0$.
 Fitting the experimental $w^2(t)$ curves with Eq.~\ref{w2_loc} confirms the scaling of $w^2(t)$ as $t^{2/3}$ for $t<\tau_c$.
-The subdiffusion-diffusion transition can be more clearly seen by plotting $\Delta \omega^2=w^2-w_0^2$ on a log-log scale -- this is shown for R700 in the inset of Fig.\ \ref{fig:w2}.
-Using the value of $\ell^*$ measured for this sample at $\lambda=700$ nm~\cite{Schertel2019}, an estimate of $D_0$ can be extracted from the fitting process described by Eq.~\ref{w2_loc}.
-Remarkably, we find a value of $D_0\sim 15$~m\textsuperscript{2}/s, which agrees within error with $D\sim 18 \pm 9$~m\textsuperscript{2}/s measured from a linear fit of $w^2(t)$ in the diffuse regime (Eq.\ \ref{eq:w2_4DBt}).
+The subdiffusion-diffusion \lc{crossover} can be more clearly seen by plotting $\Delta w^2=w^2-w_0^2$ on a log-log scale -- this is shown for R700 in the inset of Fig.\ \ref{fig:w2}.
+Fitting data with Eq.~\ref{w2_loc} (using the value of $\ell^*$ measured for R700 at $\lambda=700$ nm~\cite{Schertel2019}) also gives an estimate of $D_0$; remarkably, we find $D_0\sim 15$~m\textsuperscript{2}/s, which agrees within error with $D\sim 18 \pm 9$~m\textsuperscript{2}/s measured from a linear fit of $w^2(t)$ in the diffuse regime (Eq.\ \ref{eq:w2_4DBt}).